Sixteen percent of Indiana drivers are uninsured

 decision to choose the largest amount of personal liability coverage you can afford could be the best financial decision you make for your family.

-If you would like to discuss your policy limits with an experienced personal injury lawyer, or have been involved in an accident, call lawyer, Charlie Ward, of Ward & Ward Law Firm today at 317-639-9501.
+If you would like to discuss your policy limits with an experienced auto accident lawyer in Indianapolis, IN, or have been involved in an accident, call lawyer, Charlie Ward, of Ward & Ward Law Firm today at 317-639-9501.